fly-lang/fly/llvm/docs/tutorial/OCamlLangImpl7.rst

 Now that the parser knows the precedence of the binary operator, it takes care of all the parsing and AST generation.
-We just need to implement GenStmt for the assignment operator.
+We just need to implement codegen for the assignment operator.
 This looks like:

 .. code-block:: ocaml